BACK

 Things All Landlords Need To Know About Operating Expenses

-In this article, we went over how you can qualify as a business based on rental activities.
+In a previous article, we went over how you can qualify as a business based on rental activities.

 If you qualify, you’ll need to understand some key elements regarding rental expenses before you do your taxes.